-Morning (AM) classes start at 8:30 am.
+Morning (AM) classes start at 8:30am.

-Evening (PM) classes start at 3:00 pm.
+Evening (PM) classes start at 5:00pm.

-On your first day of class at Scots English College, you will be placed a class suited to your English level and based on the results of your placement test and oral interview.
+On your first day of class at Scots English College, you will be placed a class suited to your English level and based on the results of your placement test.

-If you arrive after Orientation has finished, you will need to see the Director of Studies to complete the placement test and to complete enrolment procedures.
+If you arrive after Orientation has finished, you will need to see a SCOTS' staff member to complete the placement test and enrolment procedures.